Search for lepton-flavor-violating $\tau$ decays into a lepton and a vector meson using the full Belle data sample: Reconstruction and event selection

 After reconstructing the signal and tag $\tau$'s, no extra charged tracks are allowed.
 We count the number of photons ($n_{\gamma}$) with $E_{\gamma}$ larger than 0.1 GeV in the signal side, and require $n_{\gamma} \leq$ 3 for the $\ell\omega$ mode, which includes a $\pi^0 \rightarrow \gamma\gamma$, and $n_{\gamma} \leq$ 1 for the other modes.

 Particle identification is effective in suppressing the main background events of three-hadron-track to the $\tau \rightarrow \ell V^0$ signal.
 We use likelihood ratios for electron identification ($\mathcal{P}(e)$)~\cite{Hanagaki:2001fz} and muon identification ($\mathcal{P}(\mu)$)~\cite{Abashian:2002bd}.
 The lepton identification criteria are $\mathcal{P}(e) >$ 0.9 for electrons, and $\mathcal{P}(\mu) >$ 0.95 and the momentum is larger than 0.6 GeV/$c$ for muons.
 The electron (muon) identification efficiency is 90\% (75\%), whereas the probability of misidentifying a pion as an electron (muon) is 0.1\% (2\%).
+These efficiencies and fake rates are different from the previous paper~\cite{Belle:2011ogy}, because the track momentum requirements are loosened in this paper.
 The energy loss of an electron by bremsstrahlung is recovered by adding back the energy of every photon within 0.05 radians from the electron track direction into the electron momentum.
-To suppress low-multiplicity background events like Bhabha, $ee \rightarrow eeee$, or $ee \rightarrow ee\mu\mu$, an electron veto ($\mathcal{P}(e) <$ 0.9) is applied to all hadron candidate tracks.
+To suppress low-multiplicity background events like Bhabha, $ee \rightarrow eeee$, or $ee \rightarrow ee\mu\mu$, an electron veto ($\mathcal{P}(e) <$ 0.9) is applied to all hadron candidate tracks from $V^0$ and $\tau_{\mathrm{tag}}$.